Fantastic Beasts: The Crimes of Grindelwald: Filming

 The film is set in the UK and Paris.
 Principal photography began on 3 July 2017 at Warner Bros.
 Studios, Leavesden, in Hertfordshire, England, where a part of Paris was built for the purpose including streets, alleys, and a square.
 The New York set from the first film had been built in exactly the same spot.
 On 22 September 2017, David Sakurai was cast to play Krall, one of the ambitious and sulky henchman of Grindelwald.
 Law reportedly finished filming his scenes as Dumbledore in September 2017.
 On 5 October 2017, several other castings were announced, including Brontis Jodorowsky as Nicolas Flamel and Jessica Williams joining in an undisclosed role.
 Principal photography wrapped on 20 December 2017.

 Music

 James Newton Howard confirmed in November 2016 that he would return to compose the music for the film.
 The soundtrack was released by WaterTower Music on 9 November 2018.

 Post-production

-The visual effects were provided by DNEG (Double Negative), Framestore, Method Studios, Image Engine, Milk VFX, Rodeo FX, Nzivage, Proof, The Third Floor, Inc. and Lola Visual Effects, with Industrial Light & Magic (ILM) doing the concept design and development and The Visual Effects Company doing the motion capture.
+Christian Manz was the production VFX supervisor working with DNEG (Double Negative), Framestore, Method Studios, Image Engine, Milk VFX, Rodeo FX, Nzivage, Proof, The Third Floor, Inc. and Lola Visual Effects, with Industrial Light & Magic (ILM) doing the concept design and development and The Visual Effects Company doing the motion capture.